PhilKeeble/philkeeble.github.io/_posts/2020-06-23-Getting-Started-In-Hacking.md

 Hacking can be broken down into some large fields such as Infrastructure (hacking machines), Web Application (hacking websites), Mobile (hacking mobile apps and systems), Cloud (hacking cloud systems and networks) etc. When starting out it's best not to spread yourself too thin.
 For most junior pentesting positions, they will be looking for basic Infrastructure and Web Application skills, although as Cloud is becoming so relevant, they will probably soon want the basics of that as well.

-You can do these really in any order that interests you, but I think it is best to do both Web Applications and Infrasture at the same time.
+You can do these really in any order that interests you, but I think it is best to do both Web Applications and Infrastructure at the same time.
 This way you can mix things up when things get a bit dry or you want a new challenge.

 <h2>Web Basics</h2>